diwasrimal/parkinsons-diagnosis-project-documents/main.typ

 - It should show results with user-friendly feedback.

 === Non Functional Requirements
-- Performance: The system should return results within a few seconds.
+// - *Performance:* The system should return results within a few seconds.
-- Usability: Simple interface suitable for non-technical users.
+// - *Usability:* Simple interface suitable for non-technical users.
-- Reliability: Consistent results for similar inputs.
+// - *Reliability:* Consistent results for similar inputs.
-- Scalability: Should handle multiple users.//online host hanni ho vne
+// - *Scalability:* Should handle multiple users.//online host hanni ho vne
-- Portability: Can run on different operating systems and devices (desktop/mobile).
+// - *Portability:* Can run on different operating systems and devices (desktop/mobile).
+The system should deliver high performance by returning results within a few seconds.
+It must prioritize usability with a simple and intuitive interface that caters even to non-technical users.
+Reliability is essential, ensuring consistent results for similar inputs across sessions.
+To support growth, the system should be scalable, capable of handling multiple users simultaneously, especially if hosted online.
+Additionally, portability is important, allowing the system to run smoothly across various operating systems and devices, including both desktops and mobile platforms.

 == System Design
 ===   System Design/Architecture

 #figure(
-  image("system-architecture-diagram-rotated.png"),
+  image("img/system-design.png"),
   caption: [System Architecture Diagram]
 )

-===   Functionality Modeling Using Diagram
+===   Use Case Diagram
 #figure(
-  image("functionality-modeling-diagram.png", width: 120%),
+  image("img/use-case-diagram.png"),
-  caption: [Functionality Modeling Diagram]
+  caption: [Use Case Diagram]
 )

 ===   Process Modeling Diagram
 #figure(
-  image("process-modeling-diagram.png",  width: 180%),
+  image("img/process-modeling-diagram.png",  width: 180%),
   caption: [Process Modeling Diagram]
 )

-===   Sequence Diagram
+// ===   Sequence Diagram
-#figure(
+// #figure(
-  image("sequence-diag.svg", width: 110%),
+//   image("img/sequence-diag.svg", width: 110%),
-  caption: [Sequence Diagram]
+//   caption: [Sequence Diagram]
-)
+// )

 #pagebreak()